nibty/go-x1/docs/installation/README.md

 By default, the service will run as the user `x1` and group `x1` with the home directory `/var/lib/x1`.

-> You may change this to your needs by running the following commands:
+> You may change the user to your needs by running the following commands:
 ```shell
 sudo systemctl edit x1.service
 ```